xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 ### Step 2 - Set up the app

 This repository contains a minimal .NET Core app.
 You don't need to worry about exactly how the code works, but you should be able to build, test and run it.
 It uses [npm](https://www.npmjs.com/) which is a package manager for the Node JavaScript platform.
+If you are struggling to run the code locally, you should skip to step 3 before spending too much time trying to resolve the issue.
+It's only preferable to run it locally first to better understand what you want GitHub Actions to replicate.

 #### Build
 1. Run `dotnet build` from the terminal in the project folder.
 This will build the C# code.
-2. Run `npm run build` (if it's your first time building you also need to run `npm install`) in the DotnetTemplate.Web folder.
+2. From the DotnetTemplate.Web folder, run `npm install` (first time only) and then `npm run build`.
 This will build the typescript code.
+If you see errors during installation containing "gyp ERR", you may need to first run `npm install --global windows-build-tools` (and restart your terminal).

 #### Run
 1. Run `dotnet run` in the DotnetTemplate.Web folder.
 This will start the app.